hartwigmedical/scripts/datarequest/README.md

 - driver.catalog.tsv (affected driver genes).
 - purple.cnv.germline.tsv (germline copy number regions). *[in case germline level is part of request]*

+For an explanation of the contents of these files, see [PURPLE](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator).

 ### Germline Data

 Germline data is shared via a url to **germline.tar** via [Nextcloud Portal](https://nc.hartwigmedicalfoundation.nl).